Bhuvanashri2364-KB/Bhuvanashri2364-KB/README.md

 ---

-## 🚀 About Me
+## 🧠 About Me

-I design end-to-end data analytics solutions that transform raw datasets into actionable business insights.

-My work focuses on:

-* Building data pipelines (ETL) using Python
-* Performing deep exploratory data analysis to uncover patterns and inefficiencies
-* Developing interactive dashboards that support data-driven decision-making

-I approach problems from both a technical and business perspective — not just building dashboards, but identifying real-world impact.
+I’m a Data Analyst who focuses on solving real business problems using data.

+Instead of just building dashboards, I analyze why problems happen — like profit leakage, customer churn, and operational inefficiencies — and translate data into actionable insights.

+My work combines SQL, Python, and visualization tools to deliver end-to-end analytics solutions.

 ---